Family Mediation Solicitors

 Mediation is not for everybody, but it is a good option for many.
 It is important that both parties feel safe and supported during mediation.
-Therefore, before a mediation starts the mediator will assess whether there are any safety concerns and whether the couple and their issues are suitable for mediation.
+Therefore, before the family mediation process starts, the mediator will assess whether there are any safety concerns and whether the couple and their issues are suitable for mediation.

 Because the parties cannot be compelled to mediate, each will have to agree to the process and to the mediator who will be asked to assist them to reach an agreement.
 The mediator must be neutral and, although he or she may be a lawyer, does not provide legal advice.

-He or she can and will facilitate discussion and negotiation between the couple and can direct that the requisite full disclosure is provided and the documents/financial information understood by the parties.
-Mediation can take place both before and after court proceedings have been
+The mediator will than facilitate the discussion and negotiation between the couple, and can direct that the requisite full disclosure is provided and the documents/financial information understood by the parties.
+Mediation can take place both before and after court proceedings have been commenced.

 The mediation process focuses on the future and should not be a re-hash of the problems and issues that led the couple to the point of separation (which is what couples counselling is for).
 The mediator will attempt to explore options for settlement with the parties.
 The couple meet together with the mediator.